curityio/istio-demo-installation/IDEAS.md

 ## Article 1: Deploying Identity Server to Kubernetes Walkthrough

-An article on taking control of the YAML, refining it, and troubleshooting.\
+An article on taking control of the Kubernetes YAML, refining it, and troubleshooting.\
 Certain best practices and background will be useful for customers to understand.

 ## Article 2: Adding an API Gateway